Rejections, Resilience, and Rejoicing: Getting a Tenure-Track Position

 If you as a department feel you have to rely on such statistics, consider using Google Scholar.
 It is infinitely better at keeping track of publications.

 Competition might have been too fierce (which is somehow related to my first point) with many excellent people applying to the same job, forcing the hiring committee to weed out applications rather strictly.
-I did my homework for all positions and only applied when there was a non-zero change of success without divine intervention but I do not know who my competitors were.
+I did my homework for all positions and only applied when there was a non-zero chance of success without divine intervention but I do not know who my competitors were.

 My research agenda might not have been aligned with what a department was looking for.
 With many departments implementing a strategy for cutting-edge machine learning methods nowadays, in a diverse field such as ours, it is never clear whether your research goals are a perfect fit for a certain place.
 As someone with a rather unorthodox research vision, some departments might be reluctant to invest time in reviewing my application further.
 That’s okay!